-Verizon, being one of the best providers of high speed internet, is no longer an option for us since it does not provide unlimited data plans.
-The same goes for AT&T, aside from the controversy that it is throttling some of its subscriber’s data usage (but this is for a different story).
-The only option that we have left is Sprint and Straight Talk; both provide affordable unlimited call and data plan.
-However, one is pre paid and the other is post paid.
+Verizon, being one of the best providers of high-speed internet, is no longer an option for us since it does not provide unlimited data plans.
+The same goes for AT&T, aside from the controversy that it is throttling some of its subscriber’s data usage (but this is a different story).
+The only option that we have left is Sprint and Straight Talk; both provide affordable unlimited call and data plans.
+However, one is prepaid and the other is postpaid.
 Both are good in their own right but are vastly different from one another.
 Thus, one would surely work better for you than the other.

 In order for us to have a fair comparison between the two, we will be comparing the two in terms of internet connection, features, phone selection, coverage, customer services, and affordability.
 To start with the review we will be observing its internet capabilities.

-Straight Talk – Straight Talk offers unlimited data and talk time for $45 a month.
+Straight Talk – Straight Talk offers unlimited data and talks time for $45 a month.
 In terms of internet speed, Straight Talk has an average speed between 80 kbps and 120 kbps.